Existence, uniqueness and ergodicity for the centered Fleming-Viot process: Ergodicity for the centered Fleming-Viot process

 \subsection{Backward construction of \textsc{Moran}'s process and \textsc{Kingman}'s coalescent}

-In this subsection, we exploit the relationship between the \textsc{Moran} model and the \textsc{Kingman} coalescent to obtain in Proposition \ref{Prop_2_Genealogie}, a result of exponential ergodicity in total variation for the centered \textsc{Moran} model uniform in $N$.
-The genealogy of a sample from a population evolving according to the \textsc{Moran} model of Subsection \ref{Ergodicite_Sect_4.1} is exactly determined by \textsc{Kingman}'s coalescent with coalescence rate $\gamma$.
+In this section, we exploit the well-known relationship between the \textsc{Moran} model and the \textsc{Kingman} coalescent to obtain in Proposition \ref{Prop_2_Genealogie} a result of exponential ergodicity in total variation for the centered \textsc{Moran} model uniformly in $N$.
+The genealogy of a sample from a population evolving according to the \textsc{Moran} model of Section \ref{Ergodicite_Sect_4.1} is exactly determined by \textsc{Kingman}'s coalescent with coalescence rate { $2\gamma$}.
 The state of the population at the final time is constructed from the ancestral positions by following the genealogy and adding mutations on the genealogical tree of the sample according to a standard Brownian motion.
-Therefore, at the final time $T$, the position of each individual of the sample is equal to the sum of the position of its ancestor at time $0$ and the Brownian mutations steps that occured during its ancestral branches in the coalescent.
-We formalize this construction below by giving some notations and illustrations of the latter ones.